-Hemifacial Spasm Treatment Newport Beach & Orange County, CA
+Hemifacial Spasm Newport Beach & Orange County, CA

 Hemifacial Spasm Treatment in Orange County

-Hemifacial spasm is characterized by continuous involuntary twitching or contraction of muscles on one side of the face, which usually begins around the eye and spreads to the cheek and mouth.
+Hemifacial Spasm Newport Beach & Orange County, CAHemifacial spasm is characterized by continuous involuntary twitching or contraction of muscles on one side of the face, which usually begins around the eye and spreads to the cheek and mouth.
 This condition is painless and cannot be controlled by any oral medications.

-Hemifacial spasm can be caused by injury to the facial nerve, a tumor or a blood vessel compressing the nerve.
+The hemifacial spasm can be caused by injury to the facial nerve, a tumor, or a blood vessel compressing the nerve.
 The most common cause is compression of the facial nerve by the anterior inferior cerebellar artery at the point where it emanates from the brain stem.
-The compression causes the nerve to misfire making your facial muscles to contract or twitch.
+The compression causes the nerve to misfire making your facial muscles contract or twitch.
 This condition is also related to trigeminal neuralgia—a condition arising from the fifth cranial nerve that causes severe facial pain.

 Your Orange County neurosurgeon Robert Louis, MD will carefully review your medical history and perform a neurological exam.
 An MRI scan may be ordered to rule out other conditions such as a brain tumor, aneurysm, or AVM that may be causing facial nerve compression.
 Next, you may have an EMG study of the face.